mtitus83/MMM-Starlight/DESIGN.md

 Note: `updateInterval`, `retryDelay`, `maxRetries`, and `requestTimeout` are now handled internally.

-## 7. Deprecated Features

-- Yearly horoscopes have been deprecated.
-If a user configures the module to display yearly horoscopes, a message will be shown instead of fetching data.

 ## 8. Conclusion

 The MMM-Starlight module provides a flexible and robust solution for displaying horoscopes on a MagicMirror² setup.
 Its modular design, configurable options, and recent enhancements like the sliding animation offer an engaging user experience.
-The deprecation of yearly horoscopes and the internalization of certain configuration options demonstrate the module's evolution towards more consistent and maintainable functionality.
+The transition to a structured API for data fetching has improved the module's reliability and maintainability.